skyscrapers/documentation/kubernetes/aws_secrets_manager.md

           secretProviderClass: aws-secrets
 ```

+The `secretProviderClass` in `volumeAttributes` needs to match the name of the `SecretsProviderClass` defined above.

 **Note** that the Pod needs to have the propper permissions ([via IRSA](README.md#iam-roles))) to access the referenced secrets from Secrets Manager.

 ---